The Buddha describes the three elements - 1) form element, 2) formless element, and 3) element of cessation.

 “Tisso imā, bhikkhave, dhātuyo.
 Katamā tisso?
 Rūpadhātu, arūpadhātu, nirodhadhātuimā kho, bhikkhave, tisso dhātuyo”ti.

 “There are these three elements, bhikkhus.
-The |form element::objects of vision, materials, including the realm and objects of subtle materiality [rūpadhātu]|, the |formless element::states not rooted in materiality, including mental realms and meditative attainments beyond physical form [arūpadhātu]| and the |element of cessation::the complete ending of conditioned phenomena, including the cessation of perception and feeling, leading to Nibbāna [nirodhadhātu]|.
+The |form element::objects of vision, materials, including the realm and objects of subtle materiality [rūpadhātu]|, the |formless element::states not rooted in materiality, including mental realms and meditative attainments beyond physical form [arūpadhātu]| and the |element of cessation::the complete ending of conditioned phenomena, including the cessation of perception and what is felt, leading to Nibbāna [nirodhadhātu]|.
 These, bhikkhus, are the three elements.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: